By Peter Lawton, Class Teacher

 “In an age when people have lost much of their innate understanding of childhood and its true relationship to the full course of life, it is important to give to childhood what belongs to it, and not drown it in the din of adult sensibilities.
 Childhood is the true foundation of our life here in the physical plane, and it is important and right that we pause to mark and celebrate childhood in full flower.
 That is the ultimate purpose of the Pentathlon.”

-The fifth grade will attend the Pentathlon next Wednesday through Friday, May 11-13, in bucolic Viroqua, Wisconsin.
-The Pentathlon is an Olympic-style games celebrated by fifth grade Waldorf students throughout the US.
+Every May the fifth grade class attends the Pentathlon in bucolic Viroqua, Wisconsin.
+The Pentathlon is an Olympic-style games celebrated by fifth grade Waldorf students across the continent.
 For many years, City of Lakes fifth-graders have attended the Pentathlon with other Waldorf schools from Minnesota and Wisconsin.
 Students from CLWS and the other participating schools are divided into “city-states,” and compete in five events: javelin, wrestling, discus, long jump, and running.
 The Pentathlon is the culmination of not only the fifth grade social studies and language arts curricula, but of the entire primary grades curricula.
 Stories move from the magic and elemental mythologies of hunters and gatherers in the first and second grades, through the warlike mythologies of nomads and early agrarians in the third and fourth grades, and culminate in the study of Greek mythologies, as well as Greek art, philosophy, politics, math, and science in the fifth grade.
 The curricula of the impending middle school years will take a significant turn away from a more elementary or “elemental” consciousness to one more modern and individualistic.

 The child of 11 or 12 is at a major turning point in their development, the twilight of one major phase of development and the dawn of another.
 They are nearing the end of childhood proper and the beginning of adolescence.
 To put the Pentathlon in proper perspective, it is important to understand the relationship between childhood and adolescence.
 In an age when people have lost much of their innate understanding of childhood and its true relationship to the full course of life, it is important to give to childhood what belongs to it, and not drown it in the din of adult sensibilities.
 Childhood is the true foundation of our life here in the physical plane, and it is important and right that we pause to mark and celebrate childhood in full flower.
 That is the ultimate purpose of the Pentathlon.